dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     target's parent, the target is the second, and Sibling 2 is the third.
     Further siblings aren't shown.

-6. Update the target's parent's lateral centre based on its updated lateral size and the updated lateral centre and size of its first child.
-This step is the end of the parent update.
+7. Update the target's parent's lateral centre based on its updated lateral size and its first child's updated lateral centre and size.

     Object      | Attribute      |Original|Updated
     ------------|----------------|--------|-------